operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 ### Schema

-At its core, declarative config is a simple format that can be extended with arbitrary schemas.
-The format that all DC blobs must adhere to is the `Meta` schema.
-The below [cue][cuelang-spec] `_Meta` schema defines all DC blobs.
+At its core, file-based catalogs use a simple format that can be extended with arbitrary schemas.
+The format that all file-based catalog blobs must adhere to is the `Meta` schema.
+The below [cue][cuelang-spec] `_Meta` schema defines all file-based catalog blobs.

 > **NOTE**: No cue schemas listed in this specification should be considered exhaustive.
 The `opm validate` command has additional validations that are difficult/impossible to express concisely in cue.